How effective can simple ordinal peer grading be?: Validation of our framework

-In our experiment, our goal has been to investigate how effective the students can be in ordinal grading.
-For this purpose, we created a hypothetical exam with three questions and prepared several answers for them.
-In particular, we prepared 16 different answers to question 1, 12 answers to question 2, and 8 answers to question 3.
+In our experiments, our goal has been to investigate how effective the students can be in ordinal grading.
+For this purpose, we created hypothetical exams with three questions and prepared several answers for them.
+In particular, for the 2015 experiment, we prepared 16 different answers to question 1, 12 answers to question 2, and 8 answers to question 3.
 Combinations of these answers into all different ways resulted in a pool of 1536 different exam papers.
 We created bundles of size $6$ from this pool.
 Each student was given a bundle of exam papers which was asked to rank (for a bonus grade).
 Note that the selection of papers in each bundle was not arbitrary.
 The answers for the questions belonged to different levels of correctness and included excellent ones, almost excellent ones with a minor issue not fully resolved, answers in the right direction but with sloppy write-up, completely incorrect answers, no answer at all, etc. Specifically, we had 7, 6, and 5 different levels of correctness for the answers in questions 1, 2, and 3, respectively.
+For the 2016 experiment, these numbers were only slightly modified.
 When bundles were formed, we imposed the following constraint for any pair of exam papers $A$ and $B$ in a bundle: if the correctness level of paper $A$ in an answer is strictly higher than that in paper $B$, then paper $B$ cannot have a strictly higher correctness level than $A$ in any other answer.
-Furthermore, there was at least one question for which the answers had different levels of correctness.
+Furthermore, there was at least one question for which the answers (in $A$ and $B$) had different levels of correctness.
 This guaranteed a strict ranking of the exam papers in each bundle and, furthermore, that this ranking would be well-defined and independent of any assumptions about the importance of the different questions.